 The pinnacle of spin turns is the donut … complete 360° controlled spin of the bike.
 If you have ever done one, you already know how much fun they are.
 The donut is not about necessity, it is just about enjoying yourself on your bike.

-If you are aspiring to do your first donut after mastering the seated elephant turn, then start by simply performing 2 elephant turns in a row.
-By cutting the donut in half, you can get a feel for the idea of spinning 360°, but with a short pause halfway through.
-After the double-elephant is feeling good, go ahead and try for the full circle spin.
+If you aspire to do your first donut after mastering the seated elephant turn, start by simply performing two elephant turns in a row.
+Cutting the donut in half gives you a feel for the idea of spinning 360°, but with a short pause halfway through.
+After the double-elephant is feeling good, go ahead and try for the full-circle spin.

-When first trying a full donut, you may need to hop on your foot to keep up with the spinning bike.
-With practice, your technique will tighten up and you will have more control.
+When first trying a whole donut, you may need to hop on your foot to keep up with the spinning bike.
+With practice, your technique will tighten up, and you will have more control.